Next-Generation Offshore Patrol Vessel program: Naming conventions

-The proposed JMSDF next-generation offshore patrol vessels (OPVs) have not been officially named.
-Ships of the JMSDF are known as Japan Ships (自衛艦; Ji'ei-Kan) and are classified according to the warship type.
+The proposed JMSDF next-generation offshore patrol vessels (OPVs) have not yet been officially named.
+Ships of the JMSDF are known as Japan Ships (自衛艦; Ji'ei-Kan; prefix JS) and are classified according to the warship type.
 Patrol boats (PG) are named for birds, grass or one that added a number to the type.
-It is not known if these proposed next-generation offshore patrol vessels will have a new type designation (i.e., OPV) or patrol boats (PG)..
+In 2025, journalist Kosuke Takahashi confirmed that the next-generation offshore patrol vessels will have a new type designation OPV.